Martin B-26 Marauder: Northwest Europe

 The B-26 entered service with the Eighth Air Force in England in early 1943, with the 322nd Bombardment Group flying its first missions in May 1943.
 Operations were similar to those flown in North Africa with B-26s flying at low level and were unsuccessful.
-The second mission, an unescorted attack on a power station at IJmuiden, Netherlands, resulted in the loss of the entire attacking force of 11 B-26s to anti-aircraft fire and Luftwaffe Focke-Wulf Fw 190 fighters.
-Following this disaster, the UK-based B-26 force was switched to medium altitude operations, and transferred to the Ninth Air Force, set up to support the planned invasion of France.
+The second mission, an unescorted attack on a power station at IJmuiden, the Netherlands, resulted in the loss of the entire attacking force of 11 B-26s to antiaircraft fire and Luftwaffe Focke-Wulf Fw 190 fighters.
+Following this disaster, the UK-based B-26 force was switched to medium-altitude operations, and transferred to the Ninth Air Force, set up to support the planned invasion of France.

 Bombing from medium altitudes of 10000 to 15000 ft and with appropriate fighter escort, the Marauder proved far more successful, striking against a variety of targets, including bridges and V-1 launching sites in the buildup to D-Day, and moving to bases in France as they became available.
 The Marauder, operating from medium altitude, proved to be a highly accurate aircraft, with the 9th Air Force rating it the most accurate bomber available in the final month of the war in Europe.
 Loss rates were far lower than in the early, low-level days, with the B-26 stated by the 9th Air Force as having the lowest loss rate in the European Theater of Operations at less than 0.5%.
+On 9 August 1944, Captain Darrell R. Lindsey of the 394th Bombardment Group led a formation of B-26 bombers to destroy the L'Isle Adam bridge in German-occupied France.
+Despite his B-26 being heavily damaged by ground fire and engulfed in flames, he completed the bombing run.
+Lindsey ordered his crew to parachute to safety, but refused to escape himself, ensuring their survival.
+Moments after the last crew member jumped, the plane exploded, killing Lindsey.
+He was posthumously awarded the Medal of Honor for his heroism.

 The B-26 flew its last combat missions against the German garrison at the Île d'Oléron on 1 May 1945, with the last units disbanding in early 1946.